cyclus/cyclus.github.com/source/user/find_agents.rst

-Directories specified in your ``CYCLUS_PATH`` are searched *before* |Cyclus|' default search directories. ``CYCLUS_PATH`` directories mark the *starting points* for architype specifications.
+Directories specified in your ``CYCLUS_PATH`` are searched *before* |Cyclus|' default search directories. ``CYCLUS_PATH`` directories mark the *starting points* for archetype specifications.
 This meaning that the path portion of an agent specification is appended to the CYCLUS_PATH directories.
 For example using the above defined ``CYCLUS_PATH``, |Cyclus| would search for::